ayushi-patra/getting-started-python-code-along/README.md

 ### Learnings from the project

 -  Python

 -  Data Wrangling

-- Data Structure of Python, specifically, list, dictionary and list of dictionary
+- Data Structure of Python, specially, list, dictionary and list of dictionaries

 - Data Analysis

 ### Approach taken to solve the problem

 - First step was to load the data and understand the structure of data

 - Second, was to move one step at a time to answer the questions